Skip to main content

 GORYEO Korean Dining: Okada Manila's Hidden Gem

 When I say that GORYEO is a hidden gem, I mean that both figuratively and literally.
 This upscale Korean barbecue restaurant is tucked away on a quiet corridor that runs along the bayside area of OKADA Manila.
-The row of restaurants lies along a quiet hallway that links the VIP Casino suites to the rest of the property.
+The restaurant lies along a quiet hallway that links the VIP Casino suites to the rest of the property.
 It’s a little challenging to find, but it’s definitely worth it!

 Goryeo prides itself in providing a premium dining experience.
 Now that unlimited Korean Barbecue joints have proliferated across the country, Goryeo offers something high brow and top quality.
 The question is, did they deliver on that promise?
 My simple answer is, YES.
 The restaurant itself is the epitome of class and opulence.
 The high ceilings and luxe interiors immediately reassure you that you’re in for something special.